ReflectionHLE/ReflectionHLE/README.md

 - Minor source code modifications, for reproduction of Catacomb 3-D v1.00 and The Catacomb Abyss v1.13.
 - Reconstructed source codes for INTRO.EXE/CATABYSS.EXE/CATARM.EXE/CATAPOC.EXE
-(intro with title screen and credits) and LOADSCN.EXE (screens shown on quit), a couple of DOS programs distributed with the Catacomb Adventure Series (or at least specific versions of the episodes).
+(Introduction Program), LOADSCN.EXE (screens shown on quit) and DEMOCAT.EXE/HINTCAT.EXE (Electronic Catalog / Hint book), a few DOS programs distributed with the Catacomb Adventure Series (or at least specific versions of the episodes).

-As of October 12 2016, these can be found here: https://bitbucket.org/NY00123/gamesrc-ver-recreation/
+As of August 14 2017, these can be found here: https://bitbucket.org/NY00123/gamesrc-ver-recreation/

 ---------------------------------------------------------------------------